 While enjoying Japanese whiskey at the Winchester bar in Hiroshima Japan in 1983 with my fellow Jarhead Gene, two engineers from Ford Motor Company got a bit loud, voicing frustration with the Japanese engineers they were working with that wanted to completely change their cars for the Japanese market.

-Maybe it was due to the whiskey, but out of nowhere I interjected, “maybe I am just a drink Marine” then asked, “How long have you been in Japan?” and “Have you driven here?”
-A lively discussion followed starting a domino effect that would alter my future career path.
+Maybe it was due to the whiskey, but out of nowhere, I interjected, “Maybe I am just a drunk Marine” or have gone native.”
+Then asked, “How long have you been in Japan? and “Have you ever driven here?
+A lively discussion followed, starting a domino effect in my thinking about local and global markets that would alter my future career path.

 Ultimately, the conversation revealed that they did not care about local conditions or the preferences of Japanese car owners.
 In their narrow view, the cars sold well in America, so why must we change them for Japan?
 This post is not meant to be a thesis as to why Ford and other American companies have historically failed in Japan but to give context as to why I was confused by their determination not to change the cars.